Last updated April 10, 2020

 What if I have Questions about my Current Case?

-Please call or email (if you the email address) your caseworker.
+Please call or email (if you have the email address) your caseworker.
 You can find local office contact information on the Contact Us and Locations page.

 Change in Able-Bodied Adults without Dependents (ABAWDs) Requirements (SNAP):

-IF you are a single adult receiving SNAP benefits and you have work requirements you have to meet as well as have a limited number of months you receive benefits, you are an ABAWD.
+If you are a single adult receiving SNAP benefits and you have work requirements you have to meet as well as have a limited number of months you receive benefits, you are an ABAWD.
 If you are an ABAWD, it is important to know that the time limit for ABAWDs has been temporarily and partially suspended due to COVID-19 and applies during the period of April 1, 2020 through the end of the month subsequent to the month in which the public health emergency declaration is lifted.
 The only time ABAWD months will count is if the ABAWD refuses suitable employment or quits without good cause.
 If you have any questions, please contact your caseworker.
 You can find local office contact information on the Contact Us and Locations page.

 Low Income Energy Assistance Program (LIEAP):